-During 2019, we recorded noninterest income of \$3.7 million, compared with \$4.3 million in 2018 and \$3.4 million in 2017.
+During 2020, we recorded noninterest income of \$4.2 million, compared with \$3.7 million in 2019 and \$4.3 million in 2018.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash.
 The total patronage from CoBank consists of patronage based on our borrowing balance, which is referred to as our direct note patronage.
-Patronage earned from CoBank was \$2.8 million in 2019, \$3.3 million in 2018, which includes a one-time cash patronage distribution of \$373 thousand relating to tax reform changes, and \$2.9 million in 2017.
+Patronage earned from CoBank was \$3.4 million in 2020 which includes additional patronage distribution from CoBank of \$584 thousand due to CoBank's strong capital levels and financial results.
+Patronage earned from CoBank was \$2.8 million in 2019 and \$3.3 million in 2018 which included a special cash patronage distribution of \$373 thousand relating to tax reform changes.

 During August 2017, CoBank management announced changes to their capital plans and patronage programs for eligible customer-owners designed to address a number of market place challenges.
 The changes were intended to strengthen CoBank's long-term capacity to serve customers' borrowing needs, enhance CoBank's ability to capitalize future customer growth, and ensure equitability among different customer segments.
-The plan included a reduction to the patronage income in 2018 of 5 basis points on participation loans with CoBank.
-Additionally, the changes include a reduction in patronage related to our direct note with CoBank for all other loans of 5 basis points in 2019 and a further reduction of 4 basis points on our direct note with CoBank in 2020.
-During 2019, we received 40 basis points on our direct note with CoBank in 2020.
+The plan included a reduction to our patronage income in 2018 of 5 basis points on participation loans with CoBank.
+Additionally, the changes include a reduction in patronage related to our direct note with CoBank for all other loans of 5 basis points in 2019 and a further reduction of 4 basis points in 2020.
+During 2020, we received 36 basis points on our direct note with CoBank, 40 basis points in 2019, and 45 basis points in 2018.
+These basis points are before any special patronage distributed by CoBank.
+In addition, CoBank has indicated our patronage income related to our direct note with CoBank will be 39 basis points in 2021, 36 basis points in 2022 and 33 basis points in 2023.

-During 2019, we recorded a cash patronage of \$8 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
-This compares with \$6 thousand recorded in 2018 and \$7 thousand in 2017.
-Patronage from Farm Credit Foundations and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.
+In 2020, we recorded a cash patronage of \$10 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
+This compares with \$8 thousand recorded in 2019 and \$6 thousand in 2018.
+Patronage income from Farm Credit Foundations and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-We received a refund of \$186 during 2019 and \$503 thousand during 2018 from Farm Credit System Insurance Corporation (FCSIC).
+We received a refund of \$188 thousand during 2020, \$186 thousand during 2019, and \$503 thousand during 2018 from Farm Credit System Insurance Corporation (FCSIC).
 The FCSIC refund is our portion of excess funds above the secure base amount in the FCSIC Allocated Insurance Reserve Accounts.